Paul's Contradictions of Jesus

 Jesus Says The Law Continues, But Paul Says No

 CAVEAT: The Law given Moses applicable to "foreigners/sojourners" (Gentiles) is a relatively small set of moral commands primarily from Leviticus, incorporating most of the Ten Commandments.
 So if the Law given Moses applies to Gentiles, it is not a burdensome list.
 Yet, we are still applying literally the Law, just as James did in Acts 15, by treating the term "foreigner/sojourners" versus "Israel" as literally as possible.
-This distinction perfectly explains why James said circumcision does not apply to Gentiles, i.e., Leviticus 12:1-3 only requires sons of "Israel" to be circumcised.
+This distinction perfectly explains why James in Acts 15 did not extend circumcision to Gentiles to become followers, i.e., Leviticus 12:1-3 only requires sons of "Israel" to be circumcised.
 See this webpage where we discuss this issue in more depth.

 Jesus's View on the Law.
 Jesus emphasized the validity of the Law up through the passing away of Heaven and Earth, thus confirming its inspiration and ongoing validity.
 In Matthew 5:17-19 we read: